-- a) After the event is over the final result sheet needs to be produced.
-Keep all manual start and finish sheets as back-up. - b) If you have run a Hasler event you must return your results using the RMS.
-This automatically produces the results in the correct format. - c) Send results by email to the Rankings Officer, the Regional Marathon Advisor, the Race Records Officer and to marathonresults@canoeracing.org.uk within 2 working days so that promotions can be ratified and the results can be uploaded onto the marathon website.
-For all addresses, see page F3. - d) .
-The race levy should be sent to the Marathon Racing Committee treasurer.
+a) After the event is over the final result sheet needs to be produced.
+Keep all manual start and finish sheets as back-up.

+- b) If you have run a Hasler event you must return your results using the RMS.
+This automatically produces the results in the correct format. - c) Send results by email to the Rankings Officer, the Regional Marathon Advisor, the Race Records Officer within 2 working days so that promotions can be ratified and the results can be uploaded onto the marathon website.
+For all addresses, see page F3. - d) The race levy should be sent to the Marathon Racing Committee treasurer.
 See rule 13.
-Levy to be remitted within 7 days. - e) Send Event Ticket money to British Canoeing HQ, Nottingham together with the name, post code etc. of those who have paid for an event ticket, on the form provided by British Canoeing.
+Levy to be remitted within 7 days. - e) Event tickets are replaced by Single Event Memberships (SEM) which can be purchased from Paddle UK; there is a direct link within the entry system for this purpose.
+The organiser submitting a list after the event is no longer required as this is included in the online system.
+Where an organiser takes an entry on the day of the event or outside the entry system they are still required to check and see proof that Membership is valid or a SEM has been purchased